Aviral212011/AVI-CARD-/hackercard/Journal.md

 i arrange all the text and then i added a qr code which just takes us to my instagram profile . then i downloaded some flag of hackclub and orpherus images  and added that on the backside of our card. i also write a quote which you can  see on the backside of the pcb . and now i am done with my Hackercard the AVI-CARD .
 * Time taken - 1.5 hour
+* Total time - 2.5 hour